 - Steering misalignment/mechanism failure

 Negligent maintenance, truck accidents & how our firm can help

 Trucking companies are corporations with interests centered squarely on their bottom line.
-Whether it’s the cost of maintenance, losses associated with taking rigs off the road for needed repairs, or a negligent prioritization of profits over people, trucking companies may choose to circumvent the law, and fail to uphold their duty for taking reasonable steps that ensures public safety.
+Whether it’s the cost of maintenance, losses associated with taking rigs off the road for needed repairs, or a negligent prioritization of profits over people, trucking companies may choose to circumvent the law and fail to uphold their duty for taking reasonable steps that ensure public safety.

 E&L, LLP, has cultivated attorneys who are prepared to represent plaintiffs in complex personal injury, product liability, and car accident cases.
 If you have questions about your rights and options following an automobile defect, our team is readily available to help.